-Each year stomach cancer causes about 800,000 deaths worldwide.
-In the UK there are about 8000 newly diagnosed cases and more than 5000 deaths from stomach cancer every year.
+In the UK there were around 7,000 newly diagnosed cases of stomach cancer in 2015.
+There are more than 4,400 deaths from stomach cancer every year.

 Stomach cancer has a poor prognosis with the 5 year survival rate being just 15%.
+Symptoms of stomach cancer may include indigestion, lack of appetite, a feeling of fullness, bleeding, blood in the stools, blood clots, pain and/or sickness.